 There are millions of Americans who suffer from seasonal allergies.
 Some allergy symptoms are closer to those of the flu or common cold.
 More often than not, allergy symptoms occur because of inflammation.
 It’s very common for the body to overreact to pollen, mold, or dust, especially in the fall and spring.

-Symptoms Of Fall Allergies:
+Symptoms Of Fall Allergies

 Beginning in early August, ragweed releases pollen and causes an array of allergy symptoms until early October.
 During the fall season, it’s also common for mold spores to grow as trees shed their leaves.
 For some people, the decaying leaves on the ground can cause allergic reactions.
 Seasonal allergies can range from mild to severe as the immune system releases histamines.
 This natural reaction results in runny nose, nasal drip, water eyes, or itchy eyes and throat.
 The most common allergy symptom that isn’t likely with COVID-19 is sneezing.
 Reactions that last for a couple of weeks and occur in the fall months are most likely allergies.
-See the list of common fall allergies below:
+See the list of common fall allergy symptoms below:

 - Runny nose